 Some positions may involve working with asbestos and/or lead and will require an incumbent to participate in an asbestos and/or lead medical screening examination in compliance with the California Code of Regulations, Title 8, Sections 1529 and 1532.1.

-- Safety requirements for handling toxic or hazardous materials
+Safety requirements for handling and storing toxic or hazardous materials

 |Assists journey-level workers in a variety of crafts to install, repair, maintain, and otherwise care for buildings, fixtures, equipment, and grounds by performing one or more of the following duties:

 Makes minor repairs to and installs equipment or small appliances in buildings.

 Safely operates common hand and machine tools in installation, maintenance, repair, and refinishing work.

 Disassembles and assembles, cleans and sands, and otherwise prepares equipment, fixtures, or appliances for repair, overhaul and/or refinishing.

 Performs heavy labor and semiskilled manual tasks involved in helping journey-level workers in a variety of crafts.

 Performs recurring tasks such as carrying, moving, and delivering supplies and equipment.

 May test campus swimming pool water and operate pool equipment.